PIGMENT SPOTS

 To reduce the risk of pigmentation spots, you can apply the following preventive measures:

-7. Healthy lifestyle.
-A healthy diet, adequate hydration levels, adequate sleep, and stress reduction techniques can contribute to overall skin health and reduce the risk of age spots.
+- A healthy lifestyle.
+A healthy diet, adequate hydration, adequate sleep, and stress-reducing techniques can contribute to overall skin health and reduce the risk of age spots.

 Remember that prevention is an important step in avoiding pigment spots.